 All students must have a Home Language Survey completed by their parents prior to admission into the school district.
 This survey allows the Clairton City School District to identify possible LEP students.
 Our ESL teacher will screen any student identified as possibly having a limited English proficiency and will provide direct services to students based on their level of need.

 Parents or guardians who feel that their child may have a limited English proficiency should contact Mrs. Sara Hoffman, Supervisor of Special Education, at (412) 233-9200, ext.
-1162.
+1162 / email@example.com.

 Title I Performance Report

 Please note that, as parents, you have a right to request and receive timely information regarding the professional qualifications of your child’s classroom teacher.
-If you have any questions about our Title I Program or about your child’s teacher, please feel free to contact:
+If you have any questions about our Title I Program or about your child’s teacher, please feel free to contact the respective building to speak to an administrator.

-The Title I Parent/Family Involvement Policy can be found on the website and in the Student Handbook.
+The Title I Parent/Family Engagement Policy can be found on the website and in the Student Handbook.